-Action 4.1: Community/Parent Liaison and Meaningful School Activities 2025-26 Local Control and Accountability Plan for Orange County Workforce Innovation High Effectiveness of Action: 3 - Effective

-Metric: Participation Counts
+Action 4.1: Community/Parent Liaison and Meaningful School Activities Effectiveness of Action: 3 - Effective Metric: Participation Counts

 Analysis Statement: As noted in the metric section above, our participation count data shows parent participation steadily increased in meaningful school activities from 434 to 455.
 We attribute this to an increased investment of both personnel and resources.
 Important school information and presentation materials are delivered in concise, parent-friendly language with written translation for printed documents and live translation at in-person meetings, and information is reinforced and consistently delivered in order to build familiarity and capacity among educational partners for important schoolwide plans like LCAP and Community Schools.
 A dedicated Parent Engagement Liaison has also provided a direct line of support to families.